abhiya492/abhiya492/README.md

 - 👋 Hi, I’m @abhishek_singh
-- 👀 I’m interested in learning new tecnology,finance
+- 👀 I’m interested in learning new tecnology
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on web-develpment
+- 💞️ I’m looking to collaborate on DevOps And Cloud computing
 - 📫 How to reach me email:singh.421.aspabhiya@gmail.com

 <!---